cloudflare/cloudflare-docs/content/network-interconnect/cloud-cni.md

 ## Cloud CNI Setup

-Enterprise customers using Magic WAN and Magic Transit can get started with Cloud CNI by contacting their customer success manager.
+Enterprise customers using Magic WAN and Magic Transit can get started with Cloud CNI by contacting their account team.